Aurora-source/zero-latency/README.md

 ### Key environment variables

 Both training scripts read configuration from environment variables.
 Defaults differ between scripts — Windows targets the mini dataset, Linux targets the full trainval.
+Lets say you want to train using windows on the trainval dataset just change the NUSCENES_ROOT, NUSCENES_VERSION to your desired values.
+Defaults for all env variables mentioned :

 | Variable | Windows default | Linux default | Description |
 |---|---|---|---|